Sex Toy Reviews

 November 9th, 2011

 There are slight differences between these pieces, though.
 The Curve has four bumps on the one end.
 This makes it 2″ longer than the Fun Wand — for a total of 10″.
 The largest balls on the Fun Wand have a 1″ diameter while the larger on the Curve, at the G-spot end, is 1.25″ in diameter.
-This same ball is entirely spherically while the bumps on the Fun Wand are all oblong.
+This same ball is entirely spherical, while all the bumps on the Fun Wand are oblong.
 The four balls on the other end of the Curve are oblong, however.

-The Curve has a less drastic curve and because the other end curves away from my body, I can use it without stabbing myself in the mons pubis area.
+The Curve has a less drastic curve and because the other end curves away from my body, I can use it without stabbing myself in the mons.
 The four bumps also make for a good handhold, another complaint I had about the Pure Wand.
 The ball at the end is ridiculously good at finding my G-spot.
 In fact, I’d hazard a guess that I finally experienced the uber gushing that many women reported after using the Pure Wand.
 More FE than ever.

 Cervix, you’re a bitch.